-The battle is the part where Gerald yells at Piggie that she has not thrown the ball all around the world — it landed right behind her with a splat.
+The big struggle is the part where Gerald yells at Piggie that she has not thrown the ball all around the world — it landed right behind her with a splat.

 This is the weakest part of the story, in my opinion, but still strong enough to work.
 Piggie says, “You are right, Gerald.
 I did not really throw the ball very far.”
 Now it seems that Piggie knew this all along, and perhaps she did.
 This does model good sportsmanship for children, but part of me wishes Piggie had a witty comeback.

-The New Equilibrium phase of this story more than makes up for a hasty, unconvincing self-revelation, because this is where we find out that the author has pulled off something very tricky in storytelling — the Double Reversal, as John Truby calls it.
-This is where both hero and opponent have their own character arc, including self-revelation.
+The New Situation phase of this story more than makes up for a hasty, unconvincing anagnorisis, because this is where we find out that the author has pulled off something very tricky in storytelling — both main character and opponent have their own character arc, including anagnorisis.
 (A recent film which does this very well is Lady Bird.)

 When we see that Gerald has decided to throw like Piggie did, he has come around the idea that he can have fun by pretending that he, too, is a great thrower who can throw a ball all around the world.

 From now on, Gerald will have a little more fun than before.
 Though he can’t really change permanently, because this is a series.
 Next time we see him he’ll need to be reminded, and learn the same lesson again, or a related one.